EvictionLab/eviction-lab-website/site/content/why-eviction-matters/intro.md

 header: Introduction
 weight: 100
 ---
 The lack of affordable housing sits at the root of a host of social problems, from poverty and homelessness to educational disparities and health care.
 That means understanding the eviction crisis is critical to effectively addressing these problems and reducing inequality.
 However, before the launch of the Eviction Lab dataset, little was known about the prevalence of eviction in America, so studying its causes and consequences on a national level was impossible.
-This new dataset gives us to tools to better understand—and fight—America's eviction epidemic.
+This new dataset gives us the tools to better understand—and fight—America's eviction epidemic.